 Though compatibility with conventional Java, i.e., any Java runtime environments that implement the Java Virtual Machine Specification and the Java Language Specification but not the RTSJ, is the first concern of this specification, there are several several cases where being able to meet realtime constraints requires a tightening of the semantics of the virtual machine and some subtle changes to the semantics of two key classes: java.lang.Thread and java.lang.ThreadGroup.
 These constraints and changes place additional requirements on scheduling, the memory model, and memory management.
-Finally, the specification defines a new type of concurrent activity called an asynchronous event handler; hence, the meaning of current thread has a different interpretation than in standard java.
+Finally, the specification defines both an extension to thread for realtime scheduling and a new type of concurrent activity called an event handler; hence, the meaning of current thread has a different interpretation than in standard java.
+In fact, the term task is used when refering to any of these three types: conventional Java thread, realtime thread, and event handler.